echedev/theseus-navigator/README.md

 # Theseus Navigator

-Theseus Navigator package aims to simplify the implementing a navigation in your app by supporting following features:
+Theseus Navigator package aims to simplify implementing a navigation in your app, and supports the following features:
 - Declarative navigation scheme
 - Strongly-typed parameters
 - Deep links
 - Nested and feature navigation
+- Custom transitions

 It provides a simple API, does not require code generation and uses Flutter's Router / Navigator 2.0 under the hood.